 Some multiple-use excipients in tablet formulation

 All excipients used in tablet formulation may not be present in all tablet formula.
 Some such as lactose, stearates, microcrystalline cellulose are common to the vast majority of tablets.
-Excipients used in tablet formulations include binders or granulating fluid, diluents, disintegrants, lubricants, glidants, colourants, sweeteners, flavorants, adsorbents, and surfactants.
+Excipients used in tablet formulations include binders or granulating fluid, diluents, disintegrants, lubricants, glidants, colourants, sweeteners, flavourants, adsorbents, and surfactants.

 Evaluation/ quality control of raw materials used in the manufacture of tablets

 Quality control of tablet raw materials (APIs and excipients) is one of the main tasks of the quality control unit in any drug manufacturing industry.
-Raw material described in monograph of relevant Pharmacopoeia must undergo the necessary tests as stated in the monograph.
+Raw materials described in monograph of relevant Pharmacopoeia must undergo the necessary tests as stated in the monograph.
 It is often sufficient if identification testing is conducted on the individual packages/containers and content and purity determination in mixed samples.

-Every manufacturer has the opportunity to carry out further testing if they deem it necessary for guaranteeing a smooth running production process or a very high quality product.
+Every manufacturer has the opportunity to carry out further testing if they deem it necessary for guaranteeing a smooth-running production process or a very high-quality product.
 Starting materials are released only after their quality are established or judged as satisfactory.
 Raw materials that fail the quality control test are rejected and returned to the supplier.

 Any risks that may emanate from starting materials of inappropriate quality must be avoided to prevent product failure and to ensure a consistent level of quality, as well as safety in consumer and industrial products.

 Tablet Manufacturing Equipment/ Machines